miR172/MutationRater/src/README.md

 ### generateAlignments(file)

-input: a file with path *file* containing alignments info of a chromosome
+Input: a file with path *file* containing alignments info of a chromosome.

-output: a list of list. each element is a list: [*alignment length*, *start index of alignment for reference sequence*, *start index of alignment for query sequence*]
+Output: a list of list. each element is a list: [*alignment length*, *start index of alignment for reference sequence*, *start index of alignment for query sequence*]

    	>>> a = generateAlignments("../result")
    	>>> a[-1]